hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect and response to a compromised device/README.md

 # Module 3: Detect and response to unusual behaviors of your devices

+In Module 2, you learned how to set up automation to audit devices configuration and implement mitigation actions.
+With additional security requirements from your IT organization, you need to have a solution in place to detect unusual behaviors of IoT devices, which can indicate that devices are compromised and participate in bad activities (for example, participate in a DDoS attack).
+You also need to find a solution to quickly response to this changes in device's behaviors.
+Becuase these IoT devices are used to send temperature telemetry, you identify one behavior indicates that a device is compromised: sending very large message compared to the regular message, which only has temperature telemetry.

+This module will walk you through neccessary steps to build solutions for requirements above by following these steps.

 1. [Define unusual behaviors of your devices](#1-define-unusual-behaviors-of-your-devices)
 2. [Respond to a violation](#2-respond-to-a-violation)
 3. [Simulate a compromised device](#3-simulate-a-compromised-device)

-After you have identify potential external threats to your IoT devices, it's crucial to implement a solution to quickly detec if the devices are compromised, and take action to stop the attack.
-In this lab, your task is to detect if the device participate in a DDoS attack and becomes the source of the actack.

-To do so, you will need to define when the devices' behaviors will be considered abnormal and need a human attention to check if it's actually compromised.
-So let's use AWS IoT Device Defender Detect for that.

 ## 1. Define unusual behaviors of your devices

-You realizes that you can use 2 device metrics to detect if the devices are acting strangely: how much data the device is sending, and the freqency of sending.
-Now you can tell Device Defender to monitor these two metrics, and alert you if it's out of the threadhold that you define.
-A combination of anomalous behaviors and actions to take when abnomoly behavior is detected is called **Security Profile**
+Your first task is to implement a solution to detect unusual behaviors of IoT devices.
+How do you know if devices act differently than its regular behavior?
+You need to have metrics related to device's activities, and you need to define when the value of each metric is considered outside of regularity.

+AWS IoT Device Defender Detect looks at cloud-side metrics (from AWS IoT) and device-side metrics (from agents you install on your devices), and help you detect changes in these metrics.
+However, you need to tell Device Defender when these metrics aren't normal and need human's attention.

+To do that, you need to create a **Security Profile**.
+A security profile defines anomalous behaviors for a group of devices (a thing group) or for all devices in your account, and specifies which actions to take when an anomaly is detected.

+In this case, you will create a Security Profile to allow Device Defender monitor message size of devices SensorDevice01 and SensorDevice02.
+The Software Developer Teams shared with you that each message size is around 120bytes, and devices send 6 messages in 1 minute (equivilant to 1 message/10 seconds).
+That means, each device should not send more than 720bytes in 1 minute.
+Now you can use this data point as a threashold for Security Profile.

+1. Sign in to your AWS account.
+From AWS console home, go to IoT console

-From the IoT management console, click **Defend**,**Detect**, **Security Profiles**, **Create your first security profile**.
-Name this security profile as **LargeMessageSize**.
+2. On the left side of IoT Console, Click **Defend, Detect, Security Profiles, Create your first security profile**.
+Name this security profile as **DetectLargeMessageSize**.

+3. Under **Behaviors**, create a behavior named **LargeMessageSize**.
+We ask Device Defender to observe message size and alert us it transmits messages whose cumulative size is more than 1000bytes in a minute.

+4. Click on drop down list under **Metric**, and choose metric **Message Size**.
+Choose **Check Type** as **Absolute Value**.
+That means an alarm occurs for a device if a specify number of message cross the threshold.
+If you choose **Statistical Threshold**, an alarm occurs for a device if, during specific number of consecutive five-minute periods, it transmits messages whose cumulative size is more than that measured for 90 percent of all other devices reporting for this security profile behavior.
+For simplicity, keep Check Type as **Absolute Value** for now.

+5. For **Operator**, choose **Greater than**.
+Specify **1000** for **Value**.

+6. For **Datapoints to Alarm**, specify **6**.
+Because you choose **Absolute Value** as Check Type, each message size is one datapoint.
+After 6 datapoints, the alarm will occur.

-Create a behavior named **messageSize**.
-We ask Device Defender to observe **Message size** metric and alert us if the size of the message going out of the device is greater than 35000 bytes - which is larger than the regular message size that SensorDevice01 and SensorDevice02 usually send to AWS IoT.
-And if a device is in violation of this behavior for two datapoints, then the alarm will be trigger.
-For **Datapoints to Clear**, we choose to clear the alarm if the offending device is no longer in violation of this behavior for 2 conservative datapoints.
+7. For **Datapoints to Clear**, specify **6**.
+That means the alarm is cleared if the offending device is no longer in violation of this behavior for 6 conservative datapoints.

 <img src="../images/behaviors.png"/>

-We also need to keep relevant metrics for investigation.
+8. You need to keep the mesage size metrics of each message for investigation.
 Under **Addionional Metrics to retain**, click on **Select** on the right corner to see drop down list of metrics that we can retain.
-In this lab, we'll choose **Established TCP connections count**, **Message size**, and **Message received**.
+Select **Message size**.
+You also need to keep track of how many messages are sent and received between AWS IoT and each device in a given period.
+To keep this metric, select **Message received**.
 Then click **Next**

-Next step is to select a SNS topic for alerts when Device Defender alerts a violation.
-Choose the SNS topic and IAM role that you created in step 0.
+9. Select a SNS topic for alerts when a device violates a behavior in this profile.
+An SNS topic was created for you in advance.
+This step is similar to [Module 2, session 1.1, Option 1, step 9 and 10](/Module%202:%20Audit%20your%20IoT%20Fleet/README.md#11-check-audit-settings).
+Select SNS topic **BadDevices**.
+For IAM Role, select IAM role with this naming convention [CloudFormation-stack-name]-SNSTopicRole-[random-value].
+If you worked on Module 2 of this workshop, you should already subcribed your email to this topic **BadDevices**.
+If you haven't subscribed your email, don't forget to do so.

 <img src="../images/snsdetect.png"/>

-> Don't forget to subscribe your email to this new SNS topic to receive an email when Device Defender alerts a violation.

-Now you need to attach this security profile to a target.
+10. You need to attach this security profile to a target.
 A target can be a thing, or a thing group.
 For simplicity, we will attach this security profile with **All things** for now.

 <img src="../images/target.png"/>